Approximate string matching: Problem formulation and algorithms

+and Hariharan achieved a complexity of $O(\frac{k^4}{m}+n+m)$.
+Note that this is better when $k^3\ll nm$.

+The specialized problem of pattern matching with k mismatches is defined by disallowing insertions and deletions in the matching of the pattern to the text.
+Thus, the Hamming distance of the pattern to the corresponding segment of the text has to be at most k.
+This problem has been solved with a complexity of $O(n\sqrt{k\log k})$.

 Another recent idea is the similarity join.
 When matching database relates to a large scale of data, the O(mn) time with the dynamic programming algorithm cannot work within a limited time.
 So, the idea is to reduce the number of candidate pairs, instead of computing the similarity of all pairs of strings.
-Widely used algorithms are based on filter-verification, hashing, Locality-sensitive hashing (LSH), Tries and other greedy and approximation algorithms.
+Widely used algorithms are based on filter-verification, hashing, locality-sensitive hashing (LSH), tries and other greedy and approximation algorithms.
 Most of them are designed to fit some framework (such as Map-Reduce) to compute concurrently.